DUET: Distilled LLM Unlearning from an Efficiently Contextualized Teacher: Experiments

 \section{Experiments}

 We summarize the dataset and models used for evaluation in Sec~\ref{sec:exp-data}, the representative unlearning methods for comparison in Sec~\ref{sec:exp-baseline}, and the detailed evaluation metrics and protocols in Sec~\ref{sec:exp-metric}.
 Sec~\ref{sec:exp-overall} overviews the overall performance comparison, while Sec~\ref{exp:effect} analyzes the effects of logit distillation, and Sec~\ref{exp:ic-sample} focuses on sensitivity and comparative study, which reveals key components in our \method that enhance the unlearning effectiveness and efficiency compared with related work.
+Furthermore, we provide extensive supplementary analyses in the Appendix~\ref{ppx} to validate the framework's robustness, including evaluations against adversarial jailbreak attacks , assessments of generalizability across various LLM architectures , and comprehensive ablation studies on hyperparameter sensitivity and multi-step decoding distillation.